minkkun/minkkun/README.md

 ### Minh's Profile 🍒

-- 🔭 I’m currently working on making my GitHub more active!
+* working on making my GitHub more active!
-- 🌱 I’m currently learning CV methods on measuring volume + making websites (so sorry)
+* learning CV methods on measuring volume
-- 🤸🏼‍♀️ Big enthusiast in learning Machine Learning ~.~
+* making a website with Next.JS + tailwind

 <!--
 **minkkun/minkkun** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.